Are The Hardy Boyz Returning To WWE? Twitter Post Is Latest Hint At Comeback

 — Karl Anderson (@KarlAndersonWWE) March 6, 2017

-Compared to his low-key brother, Matt Hardy has been far more active on Twitter, staying 100 percent in character on just about every post, and having a penchant for calling out other promotion’ tag teams, even during The Broken Hardys’ time in TNA/Impact Wrestling.
+Compared to his low-key brother, Matt Hardy has been far more active on Twitter, staying 100 percent in character on just about every post and having a penchant for calling out other promotion’ tag teams, even during The Broken Hardys’ time in TNA/Impact Wrestling.
 Just a few days after they left Impact, Matt took to Twitter to call out RAW Tag Team Champions Luke Gallows and Karl Anderson, telling the so-called “Good Brothers” that he and Jeff “see(s) their gold.”
-According to Wrestling Inc., Anderson responded to the Twitter taunt, simply acknowledging it, but not making any further comments.
+According to Wrestling Inc., Anderson responded to the Twitter taunt, simply acknowledging it but not making any further comments.

 As Gallows and Anderson are set to defend their titles against Enzo Amore and Big Cass and Sheamus and Cesaro at WrestleMania 33, that leaves the recently-crowned SmackDown Tag Team Champions, The Usos, with nothing to do at ‘Mania.
 WrestleMania 33 takes place on April 2 at the Camping World Stadium in Orlando, while ROH’s SuperCard of Honor XI will be held on April 1 at Lakeland, which is about 90 miles away from Orlando.